Regular Supporters of Umusa:

 SWIFT Code: NEDSZAJJ

-Please quote a reference – Early Learning, Disabled Children, IT and Computers or Care Facility to ensure that your Gift reaches the intended beneficiaries.
+Please quote a reference – Early Learning, Disabled Children, IT and Computers or Healthcare and Support of the Elderly to ensure that your Gift reaches the intended beneficiaries.

 “Positively and Practically impacting the lives of Vulnerable people”